God Doesn’t Want You to Be Happy More Than Anything

 “Whhhooooaaaa.
 Come on!
 Really?
 This title is too far.
 This is too much.
 Over the line.”

-Maybe you said something similar, or thought this after seeing the title.
-But if it got you to click on the blog post, then it worked!
+Maybe you said something similar, or thought this after seeing the blog title.
+If it got you to click on the blog post, then it worked!

 No bait and switch, however.
-The point we will arrive at here is exactly that but only after we can grasp a context.
-I know that many of you absolutely do not like this title, but hopefully after hearing what I’m trying to say, it will hopefully make more sense.
+The point we will arrive at here is exactly what the title says, but only after we can grasp a context.
+I know that many of you absolutely do not like this title, but hopefully after hearing what I’m trying to say, it will hopefully make sense.
+Then we can be in agreement and be one big happy family!

-There’s certain sayings or beliefs that many people are holding onto that I must not sit quietly about any longer.
-This post will address one of those ideas or beliefs.
-Something that many people say is, “Doesn’t God want me to be happy?”
+There’s certain sayings or beliefs that many people hold onto that I cannot sit quietly about.
+This post will address one of those beliefs.
+Something that many people say is, “Doesn’t God want me to be happy more than anything?”
 The number of times I’ve heard this is astonishing.
 “At the end of the day, I’m just going to do what makes me happy.
 This is what God wants for me.”
 Upfront, if you’re one of these people, you just need to stop saying it.
 Because it’s not true.

 Needless to say, God is not against happiness.
 Happiness, in itself, is not a sin.
-Neither is God against eating fruit—like an apple for instance.
-But when happiness, or eating fruit, gets in the way of your obedience to God, then it is sin (#thegarden).
+Neither is God against eating fruit—like an apple.
+But when happiness, or eating fruit, gets in the way of your obedience to God, then it is sin #thegarden.
 We cannot let good things get in the way of the God things, or else it is sin.
+Plain and simple.
 If you think sin only means breaking one of the Ten Commandments from the Old Testament, then look at Rom.
-14:23.
-“For whatever does not proceed from faith is sin.”
+14:23—”For whatever does not proceed from faith is sin.”

-You see, I’ve come to realize that this idea—that God just wants us to be happy—comes from not knowing how to rightly handle either a difficult situation, a conviction, or challenge.
+You see, I’ve come to realize that this idea—that God just wants us to be happy—comes from not knowing how to rightly handle a difficult situation, a conviction, or a challenge.
 My friends, this is how the world operates, but not how God operates.
-Rather than following the truth, they fall back on what the flesh wants, what feels good, what’s comfortable, what makes them happy.
-This has been their decision-making process.
+Rather than following the truth, the world falls back on what the flesh wants, what feels good, what’s comfortable, what makes them happy.

-My goal here is not only to confront.
-My objective is not to confront.
+My goal here is not to simply confront.
 My objective is to introduce you to the living God.
 More than God wants us to be happy, he wants us to be holy (cf. 1 Thess.
 4:3-4; 1 Peter 1:16; Lev.
 20:26).
+Some oppose the idea that holiness does not trump happiness, but it’s certainly what I see in Scripture.

 So what do we do?
 How do we make decisions without happiness being the primary factor?
 When a difficult situation arises and we are tempted to simply do what makes us happy or comfortable, look at the heart of Eph.
 4:20-25.